mariuszkuswik/KCNA/README.md

 The **Open Telemetry collector** is an agent installed on the target machine, or as a dedicate server and is Vendor-agnostic way to receive, process and export telemetry data

+### Klog
+Klog
+- Klog is the Kubernetes logging library.
+- klog generates log messages for the Kubernetes system components.

+### Kustomize
+Kustomize provides more flexibility when writing Kubernetes configuration files by allowing you to overlay (override) to “patch” configurations.
+- Kustomize is built into KubeCTL
+Kustomization file defined what will be overwritten in the base components

 # Kubernetes